-- Use a clean rag to remove loose dirt from around fuel cap and empty fuel tank. - 2.
+- Use a clean rag to remove loose dirt from around fuel cap and then 1. empty fuel tank. - 2.
 Pull fuel filter out through gas port, and inspect fuel filter. - 3.
-When the fuel filter is dirty, replace it as follows: - Do not remove the wire coil clamp to remove the fuel filter.
+Replace fuel filter if dirty. - 4.
+Do not remove the wire coil clamp to remove the fuel filter.
 Pinch the fuel filter with the fingers on one hand and the fuel line with the other hand.
 Pull and twist slightly to separate. - 5.
-Install the new fuel filter with the reverse action. - 6.
-When the inside of the fuel tank is dirty, rinse the tank out with gasoline to clean it.
+Install the new fuel filter with the reverse action.

+6. When the inside of the fuel tank is dirty, rinse the tank out with gasoline to clean it.

-servicing model year 2012 and later equipment, only fuel supply hoses certified by EPA can be used to replace the original equipment supply hose.
+Note: Federal EPA regulations require all model year 2012 and later gasoline powered engines produced for sale in the United States to be equipped with a special low permeation fuel supply hose between the carburetor and fuel tank.
+When servicing model year 2012 and later equipment, only fuel supply hoses certified by EPA can be used to replace the original equipment supply hose.
 Fines up to \$37,500 may be enforced for using an un-certified replacement part.